Personal Statement

 Here are a few examples to give you an idea how to write things.

-What follows is a summary of back condition during and after service:
+What follows is a summary of Back condition during and after service:

 On March 3rd, 2003, I was seen at Fox Medical Center on Redstone Arsenal for back pain.
 I was given a diagnosis of back strain.